takinbiyi127001/django_url_shortener/README.md

 7. The final step is to Stop the currently running container with Control+c and additionally type Run
 $ docker-compose down

-Please if you have any issue running the application, please contact me via email akintobiakinbiyi@gmail.com